Unveiling the Secret Behind Modern Medical Devices with Medical PCBs

 FDA

-The CDRH (Center for Devices and Radiological Health) under the FDA imposes laws on companies manufacturing, importing, re-packaging, and re-labeling medical devices in the United States.
-Also, the body keeps track of products emitting radiation, like X-ray devices, ultrasound systems, and lasers.
+The CDRH (Center for Devices and Radiological Health) under the FDA imposes laws on companies manufacturing, importing, repackaging, and re-labeling medical devices in the United States.
+The body also keeps track of products emitting radiation, like X-ray devices, ultrasound systems, and lasers.

 Additionally, the FDA splits medical devices into three classifications:

-• Class 1: These include low-risk instruments such as sunglasses, IV stands, and adhesive bandages.
+• Class 1 includes low-risk instruments such as sunglasses, IV stands, and adhesive bandages.

 • Class 2: Devices under this classification have intermediate risk levels.
 Generally, they include powered wheelchairs, syringes, surgical masks, and other instruments.